Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Construction of

 \subsection{Annotation}

 The source data is assigned a delivered gold reference ad text, but because of the variety of appeals in the ads, there is a wide range of valid references for the same product or service.
 Therefore, three additional gold reference ad texts were created for the test set by three expert annotators who are native Japanese speakers with expertise in ad annotation.
-The annotation guidelines used are presented in Appendix~\ref{appendix:guidline} with detailed information.
+The test set was obtained by randomly sampling about 1000 sentences (about 5\% of the total) of the source data set, considering the annotation cost and the need to ensure a minimum amount of data for evaluation purposes.\footnote{Excluded cases where LP URL was invalid after sampling.} The detailed annotation guidelines are presented in Appendix~\ref{appendix:guidline}.
 During the data collection process for evaluation annotations, data were randomly selected based on keywords manually mapped to industry labels, such as \textit{``designer jobs''} mapped to the human resource industry, following~\textbf{Design Policy 2}.
 Here, we used the following four industry domain labels: human resources (HR), e-commerce (EC), finance (Fin), and education (Edu).
+The dataset was partitioned into training, development, and test sets to prevent data duplication between the training (development) and test sets, which was achieved through filtering processes.
 Table~\ref{tab:corpus_stats} provides the statistics of our dataset.
-The dataset was partitioned into training, development, and test sets to prevent data duplication between the training (development) and test sets, which was achieved through filtering processes.
-Table~\ref{tab:camera_example} presents examples from the test set of this dataset.\footnote{Although not included due to space limitations, the actual dataset also includes LP images (screenshots), their OCR results, and industrial labels.} Although the annotators were not provided with explicit instructions regarding advertising appeals, they created ad texts (\#2-4) that featured diverse advertising appeals distinct from the original ad text (\#1).
+It is worth noting that more information can be taken into account, including not only the text information (\textit{LP desc.}) of the LP, but also the text written on the image by applying OCR processing to the LP image (\textit{LP OCR}).
+Figure~\ref{fig:camera_example} presents examples from the test set of this dataset.
+Although the annotator was not given explicit instructions regarding the advertising appeal, we confirmed that the annotator created an ad text (\#2-4) that featured a variety of advertising appeals different from the original ad text (\#1) that considered latent needs based on keywords.
 This suggests that our test set captures a certain level of diversity in expressing advertisements.
+To emphasize the multimodal nature of this dataset, we provide examples of ad texts that are difficult to generate without understanding the LP's image information in Appendix~\ref{appendix:example_ads_multimodal}.